I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ni-ntddstor-ioctl_storage_persistent_reserve_out.md

 <text></text>

 ### Status Block
-I/O Status block
 The <b>Information</b> field is set to zero.

 The <b>Status</b> field is set to one of the following:

-The operation was successful.

-The input buffer structure is incorrectly sized or populated.

-The I/O control code (IOCTL_STORAGE_PERSISTENT_RESERVE_OUT) is not supported by the storage drivers.

-The command failed because of a Reservation Conflict (for more information, see the <a href="http://go.microsoft.com/fwlink/p/?linkid=153142">SCSI Primary Commands - 2 (SPC-2)</a> specification).

-The device does not support the Persistent Reserve Out command.

-The input buffer is not aligned correctly for the device or adapter.
-This status could only be returned when a driver sends an IOCTL to the storage stack.
-This status will not be returned when a user-mode application sends the IOCTL through the DeviceIoControl API as the I/O Manager automatically aligns the buffers.

-The input buffer length for the IOCTL is less than sizeof(PERSISTENT_RESERVE_COMMAND) or the size that is specified in the <a href="..\ntddstor\ns-ntddstor-_persistent_reserve_command.md">PERSISTENT_RESERVE_COMMAND</a> data structure is less than sizeof(PERSISTENT_RESERVE_COMMAND).

 ## Requirements